renatocaliari/dotemacs/README.md

 #dotemacs

-My .emacs.d/init.el with packages to use with Clojure.
+My .emacs.d/init.el with packages to use clojure, repl, auto-complete, documentation, etc.

 ## How to install emacs 24:
 http://batsov.com/articles/2011/10/09/getting-started-with-emacs-24/